The 2-Year Sleep Regression – How to Get Your Child Back to Sleep

 Be Understanding About Your Toddler’s Fears

 Nighttime fears are a big deal to our little ones.
 Your toddler has an incredibly vivid imagination, so take that into account and fuel it with good thoughts.
-Use Dream Cards, introduce (and encourage bonding with) a lovey, or do some light toddler yoga or visualization to help her relax.
+Introduce (and encourage bonding with) a lovey, or do some light toddler yoga or visualization to help her relax.

 Perhaps the best thing to remember about sleep regressions is that they’re temporary, usually lasting about 2-3 weeks.
 Your toddler may be a bit more snuggly, needy, or sleep resistant during this time, but follow your gut, don’t change the rules, and your 2 year-old will be sleeping through the night again soon.